dmitry-ed-gusev/research-lab/_courses and education/devops/ansible/README.md

 - `vagrant ssh` - connect to the currently running VM from th current Vagrant file (over SSH)
 - `ssh vagrant@127.0.0.1 -p 2222 -i .vagrant/machines/default/virtualbox/private_key` - connect using auto generated private key

+For 3 vagrant vms configuration, this key was suitable: **~/.vagrant.d/insecure_private_keys/vagrant.key.rsa**, also check the keys here: ~/.vagrant.d/insecure_private_keys/ and the key: ~/.vagrant.d/insecure_private_key.

 ## Using Ansible

 See below some useful commands for Ansible: